Custom level(s) for id's Doom

 The PC versions have all game data contained in a single file, the WAD file.
 There are two types of WADs: PWADs and IWADs.
 IWADs are WAD of the original commercial games released for the Doom engine, such as Doom, Doom II, Hexen, and Heretic.
 PWADs are WADs made by hobbyists (and BotBrs here) that use graphics and sounds from an IWAD.

 The only IWAD you should use (unless stated otherwise in a bitpack) is DOOM II's - it's perhaps the most utilized format even outsdie of BotB, and as such has a lot of readily available support.
 It's also pretty backwards compatible with Doom 1 (missing episode structure, some textures, probably other things I haven't checked at the moment).

 Doom on BotB

 Doom entries on BotB are generally single-player maps for either Doom or Doom II.
-WADs may also include custom music
+WADs may also include (unless stated otherwise in a bitpack) custom music

 Tools and resources

 Ultimate Doom Builder